 Cambric is made from natural fibers.
 Fortunately, it is straightforward to launder cambric fabric because it can retain its shape.
 Even if you set the laundry machine to 60 degrees, the cloth can still withstand it.

-If you want to eliminate the creases in cambric fabric, it is best to avoid an extremely hot iron.
-The best way to deal with wrinkles in cambric fabric is an iron set to medium temperature.
+If you want to eliminate the creases in cambric fabric, avoiding an extremely hot iron is best.
+The best way to deal with wrinkles in cambric fabric is to an iron set to medium temperature.

 Cambric is a delicate and lightweight fabric that is somewhat glossy and stiff.
 This fabric originated from the Cambria, a place in southern France.
-There are many different applications to cambric fabric ranging from dresses, men’s shirts, costumes, lacework, embroideries, and many more.
-Higher quality cambric fabric is usually used in making garments.
+There are many different applications to cambric fabric, ranging from dresses to men’s shirts, costumes, lacework, embroideries, and many more.
+Higher-quality cambric fabric is usually used in making garments.
 On the other hand, lower-quality cambric fabric is used in artworks, embroideries, and needlework.

-Although cambric and chambray are somewhat similar, they are different types of fabric.
+Although cambric and chambray are somewhat similar, they are different fabric types.
 Chambray is made from a specific traditional method of producing chambray fabric, while cambric is created by weaving twisted cotton fibers or linen and then tightened by heat rollers.
 That is all there is to know about cambric fabric.
 I hope this article has given you insight as to what is cambric.